-Each year we employ field-based seasonal firefighters to assist with planned burning and the prevention and suppression of bushfires in parks and forests.
+Each year, we employ field-based seasonal firefighters to assist with planned burning and the prevention and suppression of bushfires in parks and forests.

 It's a job where no two days are the same.
-Seasonal firefighting is a great way to contribute, be challenged, work as part of a team.
+Seasonal firefighting is a great way to make a contribution, be challenged, work as part of a team and develop career pathways.